danielscholl/infra-azure-provisioning/docs/airflow-scalability-guide.md

   for increased number of clients

   Recommendation - Due to increased replicas for pg bouncer high CPU consumption (70%) are observed for 8 Core General purpose Azure postgres sql, so 16 core General purpose SKU will be recommended one for such high loads.

+[Document](https://airflow.apache.org/docs/apache-airflow/stable/concepts/scheduler.html#scheduler-configuration-options) at airflow documentation outlines the factors affecting scheduler performance.
+Some of the [Best Practice](https://airflow.apache.org/docs/apache-airflow/stable/best-practices.html) for working with airflow2.